Ross Barney Architects

 A Solution that Connects Guests with Nature

-Ross Barney Architects saw potential on the East Gate entrance and designed a dynamic pavilion comprising of two adjacent buildings, one of them being the Searle Visitor Center.
+Ross Barney Architects saw potential on the East Gate entrance and designed a dynamic pavilion consisting of two adjacent buildings, one of them being the Searle Visitor Center.
 The Chicago-based firm sought and established solutions for an indoor/outdoor visitor experience that could not only accommodate the daily flow of visitors but could also adapt to unpredictable weather.
 The innovative design featured eye-catching cantilevered canopies and camouflaging opening glass walls.

 Creating a Dynamic Experience